federicomor/progetto-bayesian/README.md

 	- 2.2.
 DRPM, space plus time (Federico)
 	- 2.3.
 Gaussian PPMx, only covariates (Federica)
 	- 2.4.
 Curve PPMx, covariates and time
         - 2.5.
-Giulia's linear model (?)
+Giulia's linear model (Giulia)
- -  2.6  CARBayesST + covariate selection, so Ettore and Giulia work, to prepare for the models with covariates  (only cited as a bad attempt) + variable selection, different for every model but summerized in 1
+ -  2.6  CARBayesST + covariate selection, so Ettore and Giulia work, to prepare for the models with covariates  (only cited as a not determinant attempt) + variable selection, different for every model but summerized in 1

 3. Model choice
 	- 3.1. model comparison with the metrics used (Federico)